 —William J. Mayo in his 1910 commencement address to Rush Medical College

 The concept of multidisciplinary teamwork originated with the Mayo brothers at the turn of the 20th century.
-Their Mayo Clinic Model of Care laid down a set of principles for how their organization would deliver coordinated patient care through a multidisciplinary team approach to treating the whole patient.
+Their Mayo Clinic Model of Care laid down a set of principles for how their organization would deliver coordinated and improved patient care through a multidisciplinary team approach to treating the whole patient.

 Healthcare, by design, is a multidisciplinary profession in which doctors, nurses, and health professionals from various specialties must work together, communicate often, and share resources.
 A successful multidisciplinary health team strives to make the most comprehensive assessment of a patient’s situation and to follow it up with a full-range plan of treatment.
 Teams may also work together to create and promote health initiatives for diverse communities and to provide education to instill disease-prevention behaviors amongst patients.